themegrill/spacious/readme.txt

 == Changelog ==
 = Version TBD =
+* Added   - New Demo (Spacious Store) - If you want to create an online store for your website, use this Spacious demo.
+* Feature - Added header button option
+* Feature - Added stretched layout option
+* Feature - Added WooCommerce layout option
+* Feature - Added typography option
+* Feature - Added option to display menu items in one line
 * Tweak   - Add review notice message.

 = Version 1.6.2 - 2019-04-10 =
 * Added   - New Demo (Spacious Medical) - Aid your patient's health with the help of this Spacious Medical demo.